emilieeileen/project4/README.md

         }
         }}
 ```
 At end of the project, I wanted to get some experience with classical components, which led me to add in the *Like Counter* button.
-While we did not have the time to add it to a table in the back end, it added an additional feature on the front end, The number of 'likes' increases each time the user clicks it.
+While we did not have the time to add it to a table in the back end, it added an additional feature on the front end, the number of 'likes' increases each time the user clicks it.

 ```js
 import React, { Component } from 'react'